corbettmax/WebGL-Advanced-Lighting-Demo/README.md

 # WebGL-Running-Man
-WebGL demonstration of a 3d figure running in a scene Workspace sourced from https://github.com/matthew-e-brown/mv-redux , all credits to Matthew Brown
+WebGL demonstration with multiple textures and Blinn Phong shading Workspace sourced from https://github.com/matthew-e-brown/mv-redux , all credits to Matthew Brown

 ## Setup